 FERC’s 9/21/06 Order also found that the harm of further delaying the substantial benefits of MRTU outweigh the potential benefits that are to be gained by implementing convergence bidding in the new market, but agreed with commenters that it must include provisions to offset LSEs’ incentive to underschedule in the day-ahead market.
 In March 2009 FERC approved the ISO Interim day ahead underscheduling tariff provisions (See Section12.1.9 – Interim Measures to Address Day Ahead Underscheduling).

-Status: The stakeholder process for convergence bidding will resume in July 2009.
+Status: The stakeholder process for convergence bidding resumed in July 2009.
 The ISO will seek approval on the design of convergence bidding from the ISO Board of Governors in December 2009.

 Day Ahead Market Power Mitigation Based on Bid in Demand (I)